 Students who wish to pursue academic courses for purposes other than a Roanoke College degree are admitted to the College as special students.
-Special students must submit academic transcripts for admission consideration and are subject to all academic rules and regulations of this College.
+Special students are subject to all academic rules and regulations of this College.
 If a special student later applies to be a degree candidate and is accepted, any courses completed as a special student at Roanoke College may be applied toward the degree.
 The residency requirement of 17 units, however, must be completed after acceptance as a degree candidate.